 Our riverside holiday home offers superb waterside breaks and is situated on the banks of the River Thurne.
 We are surrounded by open countryside with the front directly overlooking the river with uninterrupted views, both back and front, across open farmland.
 The only buildings that you can see from the holiday home are very old windmills.
 We are in The Broads which is part of the family of National Parks of Britain / Nature Reserve where the owners have logged seeing over 40 species of birds in the immediate vicinity.

 The self catering holiday home is situated over a mile upstream of the notoriously small and ancient bridge at Potter Heigham, Norfolk Broads.
 Fortunately the bridge prevents the larger hire craft from coming to Martham so the river is much quieter and less commercialised here.
-From the holiday home the river leads up to Martham and Somerton Broad, besides Candle to Heigham Sound and the finest sailing and fishing in Hickling Broad and Horsey Broad.
+From the holiday home the river leads up to Martham and Somerton Broad, along Candle Dyke to Heigham Sound and the finest sailing and fishing in Hickling Broad and Horsey Broad.

 Our self catering holiday rental cottage is available all year round for a waterside break holiday ranging from a short break / weekend break to a week or mores stay.
 I am sure that you like us will want to return to our self catering holiday cottage on the Norfolk Broads.